Could it be that fall is descending onto Arizona? It is hard to believe when the temps are still in the high eighties.

 - 1 cup canned organic pumpkin (NOT pumpkin pie filling)

 1. In medium bowl, sift together all-purpose flour blend, almond flour, buckwheat flour, baking powder, baking soda, sea salt, cinnamon and other spices of choice.
 Once blended, mix in the sugar.

-2. In another bowl, whisk together egg yolks, milk (dairy-free or dairy), yogurt (dairy-free or dairy), kefir (or additional milk or yogurt), organic pumpkin, and oil.
+2. In another bowl, whisk together egg yolks, coconut milk, organic pumpkin, and oil.
 Combine until smooth.